Dr. Patrick Howard

 In 2010, Dr. O’Brien was honoured by the Canadian Network for Environmental Education and Communication with the designation of Outstanding Post-Secondary Individual.
 She was an invited participant at the 2012 United Nations High Level Meeting on sustainable wellbeing and continues to contribute to national and international discussions about the role that education can play to create a sustainable future.

-Catherine’s forthcoming book, Education for Sustainable Happiness and Wellbeing outlines how educators and students can be change leaders to realize an education vision of wellbeing for all, sustainably.
+Catherine’s book, Education for Sustainable Happiness and Wellbeing outlines how educators and students can be change leaders to realize an education vision of wellbeing for all, sustainably.

 Dr. Kathy Snow